Skip to main content Skip to footer site map

 Qualifying dependent care expenses include the cost of certain adult or child day care, preschool tuition, in-home caregiving, or day camp.

-Maximizing Your Tax Savings With an FSA
+How Can I Maximize Tax Savings With an FSA?

 FSAs have a carryover limit for unused amounts.
-If an employee does not fully utilize the amount they contributed to their account, they may actually lose money if the remaining amount surpasses the carryover limit.
+If an employee does not fully utilize the amount they contributed to their account, they may lose money if the remaining amount surpasses the carryover limit.